WASasquatch/was-node-suite-comfyui/README.md

    - Increment images in a folder, or fetch a single image out of a batch.
    - Will reset it's place if the path, or pattern is changed.
    - pattern is a glob that allows you to do things like `**/*` to get all files in the directory and subdirectory or things like `*.jpg` to select only JPEG images in the directory specified.
+ - ComfyUI Loaders: A set of ComfyUI loaders that also output a string that contains the name of the model being loaded.
  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height
  - Latent Upscale by Factor: Upscale a latent image by a factor